Terrific lesser-known places near comfy, friendly B&Bs

 9 Pyatt Lake: The Bill Carls Nature Preserve: These 159 acres of undisturbed landscape give visitors a glimpse of Old Mission Peninsula before the impact of agriculture and real estate development.
 Just a 1.5-mile trail, but you can observe a regionally unique geological habitat known as “wooded dune and swale.”
 More than 250 plant species have been identified.
 Two great choices of B&Bs are each under five miles away: Chateau Chantal or Grey Hare Inn Vineyard Bed and Breakfast.

 10 Pentwater Pathway, within the Pere Marquette State Forest: Popular for cross-country skiing and snowshoeing in winter, Pentwater Pathway is shared by hikers and mountain bikers in the warmer months.
 If you follow all loops of the 7.2 miles of trails, your workout will be 15 miles.
-Better add the therapeutic massage package to your stay at Candlewyck House Bed and Breakfast in Pentwater.
+Better ask the innkeepers at Hexagon House B&B or Pentwater Abbey B&B for their recommendation of a massage therapist in Pentwater.

 11 Empire Bluff Trail: Numerous reviewers say this two-mile trail is their favorite within Sleeping Bear Dunes National Lakeshore.
 Beautiful beech and maple forest, great photo ops at the top.
 Can be crowded near sunset.
 Stay at Cottonwood Inn Bed and Breakfast in Empire or at Glen Arbor Bed and Breakfast and Cottages in Glen Arbor.
 Given the enormous popularity of the dunes, travelers often book lodging farther away, such as in Arcadia or Manistee.